 In a small percentage of cases the coronary artery narrows again soon after the angioplasty.
 If re-stenosis is going to occur, it usually does so within the first six months after the angioplasty is performed.
 In these cases, a repeat angioplasty or coronary artery bypass surgery may be recommended.
 In a small number of cases (about one to two per cent) emergency coronary bypass surgery is necessary because of complications of the coronary angioplasty and stenting procedure.

 Although having a coronary angioplasty reduces the symptoms of heart disease it is not a cure for heart disease.
 Therefore, to lower the risk of experiencing future heart problems, it is important that recipients of a coronary angioplasty adopt (and maintain) lifestyle changes.
-These include stopping smoking, losing weight, eating a heart-healthy diet and establishing an appropriate exercise routine.
+These include stopping smoking, losing weight, eating a heart disease-appropriate diet and establishing a heart disease-appropriate exercise routine.

 Heart Foundation (Date not stated).
 Angioplasty and stents (Web Page).
 Auckland: National Heart Foundation of New Zealand. https://www.heartfoundation.org.nz/your-heart/heart-treatments/angioplasty-and-stents [Accessed: 20/11/17]